 Achieving the UN’s Sustainable Development Goals requires the collective capacity of the global workforce – especially the engineers.
-Annually, E4C’s Impact Projects match highly skilled and diverse technical practitioners with organizations worldwide to advance their sustainability objectives and improve the quality of life of vulnerable communities.
-Co-designed with organizations ranging from academic institutions, non-profits, social enterprises, private sector, and multilateral agencies, Impact Projects deliver transformative support through research, human-centered design and advancement of organizational workflows.
+Annually, E4C’s Impact Projects match skilled and diverse early-career technical practitioners with organizations worldwide to advance their sustainability objectives and improve the quality of life of vulnerable communities.
+Co-designed with organizations ranging from academic institutions, non-profits, social enterprises, private sector, and multilateral agencies, Impact Projects deliver transformative support through research, human-centered design, and advancement of organizational workflows.

-Take part in this session to learn more!
+Register and join us in this session to learn more!